rtablada/generator-front-end-broccoli/README.md

-# SASS Broccoli Qunit Generator
+# Front End Broccoli Generator

-This Yeoman generator will create a simple Broccoli project that comes setup for web development with SASS, Rollup (for module loading), ES6 transpiling using Babel, and QUnit tests with Testem.
+This Yeoman generator will create a simple Broccoli project that comes setup for front end web development with SASS, Rollup (for javascript module loading), ES6 transpiling using Babel, and QUnit tests with Testem.
 It also will install [Yoga Sass](http://rtablada.github.io/yoga-sass), [Font Awesome](http://fontawesome.io), and [Normalize CSS](https://necolas.github.io/normalize.css/).

 Although no extra packages are installed, each project can easily be migrated to using Vue.js with routing and template compilation.
 See ["Using Vue"](#using-vue).